nathanael-fijalkow/games_book/2_Regular/zielonka.md

 :align: center
 The Muller tree for $\Muller(\F)$.
 By convention nodes labelled by a set in $\F$ are represented by a circle and the others by a square.
-The numbers on the right hand side and the dashed nodes (describing a branch) are both used in the proof of \cref{2-thm:reduction_parity_Zielonka_tree
+The numbers on the right hand side and the dashed nodes (describing a branch) are both used in the proof of  {prf:ref
 ```

 The first use of the Zielonka tree is to induce an improved reduction from Muller to parity objectives.